VeronicaBionicle/Cinema_Light_DMX512/README.md

 # Cinema_Light_DMX512
 This is my graduate qualification work.
 It controls LED lighting via DMX512.
 And has GPIO and Ethernet interfaces and IR-remote control

+02/04/2019
+- Added LCD-display for indication of modes, chosen zone and brightness of zones.
+- Fixed type of delays (from int to long int).
+Now fade time is 1,5 and 7 seconds.

 26/03/2019
 - Main_sketch works!
 Now it`s DMX512 transiever controlled by IR-remote.
 - Brightness is changing in Timer3 interrupts, so the mode can be chosen immediately.